How to Choose Healthy Packaged Foods

 - Canola And/Or Sunflower Oil.
 This is a common ingredient you’ll see on labels as canola oil is cheap, but it is also genetically modified and highly processed to the point where it is rancid.
 More on how to choose healthy cooking oils here.

 - Trans Fats/Hydrogenated Oils.
 Our bodies can’t actually recognize the chemical structure of trans fats, and this can lead to things like high cholesterol, heart disease and cancer.
 Look for ‘hydrogenated’ or ‘partially hydrogenated’ oils in ingredient lists to detect trans fats.

 - Refined Sugars.
-Sugars are addictive and can influence obesity, diabetes, mood disruption, hormone imbalances, cancer, cavities and cardiovascular disease.
-Sugar can mask itself in many names, including sucrose, glucose, fructose, corn syrup, maltodextrin and more – get a list of other names for sugar here.
+Sugars are habit-forming and can influence diabetes, mood disruption, hormone imbalances, cancer, cavities and cardiovascular disease.
+Sugar can present itself in many names, including sucrose, glucose, fructose, corn syrup, maltodextrin and more – get a list of other names for sugar here.

 - Added Sugars.
 Sometimes sugar appears in places you wouldn’t expect, like tomato sauce, crackers, salad dressing or bread.
-Always check labels for added sugars.
+Check labels for added sugars.

 - MSG.
 This flavour enhancer is found in many processed foods and may cause neurotoxicity, headaches, obesity, liver damage, allergic reactions and reproductive issues.

 - Gluten and Dairy.
 As the Culinary Nutrition Expert Program is gluten-free and dairy-free, we avoid products that contain gluten and dairy.